Skip to main content

 • CANCELLED

-2. State Validation ; Validate that all the required fields are set to transition to a given state.
+• Validation.
+You must define the checks that ensure that the trade or order has the right information to make the required transition.
 For example, an Order must have ASSIGNED_TO set to a valid user in the system to transition to ASSIGNED.

 Example configuration

-State Machines can be written in-line within a GPAL event handler, this is the recommended approach when using GPAL in your application.
+You can specify your State Machine in a GPAL Event Handler.
+This is the recommended approach when using GPAL in your application.

 info